Rwanda Women Parliamentary Forum

-The Rwanda Women Parliamentary Forum (Forum des Femmes Rwandaises Parlementaires; FFRP) is a cross-party women’s caucus aimed at uniting women in the Rwandan parliament towards common goals, and championing gender equality interests at the legislative level.
-Founded in 1996, the FFRP’s specific objectives include building solidarity among female members of parliament (MPs) regardless of differing party ideologies, supporting women in parliament to get involved in the revision or repeal of laws that discriminate against women, and to raise awareness among other MPs, as well as public and private institutions, about the importance of gender equality.
-Their motto is “solidarity, women's empowerment and equality”.
+The Rwanda Women Parliamentary Forum (Forum des Femmes Rwandaises Parlementaires; FFRP) is a cross-party women's caucus aimed at uniting women in the Rwandan parliament towards common goals, and championing gender equality interests at the legislative level.
+Founded in 1996, the FFRP's specific objectives include building solidarity among female members of parliament (MPs) regardless of differing party ideologies, supporting women in parliament to get involved in the revision or repeal of laws that discriminate against women, and to raise awareness among other MPs, as well as public and private institutions, about the importance of gender equality.
+Their motto is "solidarity, women's empowerment and equality".

 The FFRP is a part of Rwanda's national gender machinery.
 It advocates that all national laws and policies give consideration to gender issues, including the country's national budget.
 The FFRP also works to build the capacity of women Parliamentarians, in order to carry out advocacy around gender and development issues, and to successfully manage their other parliamentary duties.

+Background

+The empowerment of Women and the creation of a discourse regarding parliamentary representation of Women in Rwanda has been an effect of the aftermath of the Rwandan genocide.
+Tumultuous gender relations in the Rwandan genocide, with an estimated 250,000 to 500,000 women, around 49% of the population, being subject to sexual assault, have influenced the formation of gender caucuses being formed in Rwanda.

+Gender targeted assault was utilized as a form of genocidal rape, often times ordered by leaders such as Pauline Nyiramasuhuko to create fear and oppression in the Tutsi female citizens of Rwanda.

+Following the events of the genocide, the violence played a key role in shaping the collective consciousness of Rwanda.
+Activists such as Godeliève Mukasarasi encouraged the vocalization of assault victims in trials and the parliament, which promptly acted as a catalyst in the severity of punishment allocated for sexual assault in Rwanda and gender equality measure.

+The formation of the caucus and female participation in the parliament was preceded by the presence of leaders such as Aloisea Inyumba, serving at the Ministry of Women and Family Protection.